guilhermec-costa/chronyx/README.md

 ## Summary

-Chronos provides a powerful and flexible API for managing scheduled tasks using cron expressions, one-shot executions, and recurring intervals.
+Chronyx provides a powerful and flexible API for managing scheduled tasks using cron expressions, one-shot executions, and recurring intervals.
 With support for logging, introspection, and advanced options like timezones and debugging, it is a robust solution for task scheduling needs.